 The Major Memorials

-The National Mall and Memorial Parks' major memorials honor esteemed presidents, war veterans, founding fathers, and, as of Aug.
-28, 2011, a civil rights leader.
+The National Mall and Memorial Parks' major memorials honor esteemed presidents, war veterans, founding fathers, and a civil rights leader.

 All of these memorials are located in picturesque West Potomac Park, which lies at the western end of the Mall, where it borders the Potomac River and encircles the Tidal Basin.
 Unfortunately, none of the memorials lies directly on a Metro line, so you can expect a bit of a walk from the specified station.